Humphrey-jnr/Number-Guessing-Game-Skaehub-Bootcamp/README.md

 ### Tests
-To run the Tests please install pytest run pip install pytest in the terminal
+To run the Tests please install pytest run _pip install pytest_ in the terminal
+While writing the tests I used mock to mock user inputs and a module I found from this github account: https://gist.github.com/mauricioaniche/671fb553a81df9e6b29434b7e6e53491

 ### Demo